Wet or Icy Roads

 The i-VTM4® system helps enhance stability on muddy, wet and icy roads, and can even improve dry-weather handling.
 It uses a pair of clutch packs—one for each rear wheel—that can be engaged separately, allowing variable amounts of torque to be sent to each rear wheel independently.
 If one rear wheel loses traction, the other helps compensate.
 The system also distributes torque to the outside rear wheel when turning, to help the Passport, Pilot and Ridgeline smoothly carve through corners.

 The Ridgeline is unique among pickup trucks for its smooth-riding unibody cab and bed, with an integrated frame that’s stronger than conventional body-on-frame designs.
-Approximately 45% of the body and frame uses special high-strength and ultra-high-strength steel that adds rigidity without undue weight.
+Approximately 45% of the body on frame uses special high-strength and ultra-high-strength steel that adds rigidity without undue weight.

 With independent multi-link suspensions, Honda SUVs and trucks not only offer nimble handling and smooth rides— they’re also built to stay steadfast in off-road conditions, making easy work of dirt and gravel.